sstaub/eosstreamdeckplus/README.md

 Configuration file for use the ***Stream Deck +*** console with ETC Eos Family consoles.<br>
 The file is a starting point for creating your own surfaces depending of your fixtures.<br>

-### New beta version
+### New version for Companion v3.x
-There is a brand new version using Companion beta for version 3 and companion-module-etc-eos<br>
+There is a brand new version using Companion v3 and companion-module-etc-eos<br>

 Following features are contained with the update
 - Parameter sorted with categories